Benjamin-V-Chan/statistical-simulation-100-prisoners-riddle/README.md

 3. If not, they **open the drawer with the number found inside the current drawer**.
 4. Repeat steps 2-3, up to 50 times.

 This strategy works by exploiting the **cycle structure** of permutations: each prisoner is guaranteed to follow a path that cycles back to their number, unless the cycle length exceeds 50.
+The probability of the cycle exceeding 50 is low, which is why this strategy statistically works.

 ## About This Project